antonioshadji/dotfiles/README.md

 Dotfiles
 ========

+**WORK IN PROGRESS**
+transfer all configuration to ansible scripts.

-This is my dot files collection for cloning my Ubuntu Linux configuration
+This is my dot files collection for cloning my Linux configuration files

 The starting point for these files was http://github.com/startup-class/dotfiles.